 If however you have recently tested positive for covid 19 and therefore need to self-isolate, but have no other help or assistance in accessing food and cannot access food via a supermarket slot, then we can arrange for an emergency food parcel to be sent to you as a short term solution, until you are signposted to appropriate support in your local area

-The parcels mainly contain tinned or long life items, such as tinned fruit, tinned vegetables, tinned meat, soup, biscuits, tea and long life milk.
+The parcels contain basic tinned and long life items, such as such as tinned fruit, tinned vegetables, tinned meat, soup, biscuits, tea and long life milk.
 The contents do not include fresh vegetables or fruit and bread at this time.

 If you are able to pay then you will be asked to contribute £25 towards a box.
 We'll be in touch to let you know how to pay at a later date.

 We can usually get the food parcels to you in 3 working days, unless you tell us you have nothing left to eat and no other way to get food.

 If you have an allergy or medical needs which means you cannot use the food in one of our parcels we can arrange for someone to shop for you.
 We cannot provide a shopping service for everyone who would like that service.